Free-Nations-Region/NationStatesAPIBot/README.md

 ## Version 3

 ### Version 3.1 (Planned for July 15th)
-- Implement Cache First Approach with help of dumps, etc.
+- Implement Cache First Approach with help of dumps, etc. (done)
-- Add refounded nations to pending
+- Add refounded nations to pending (done)
+- Revoke Permission Command (done)

 - Get Nations that were endorsed by a nation (endorsed) (on cache only) (and nne too)
 - Stats about success of manual and automatic recruitment -> - (send, skipped, failed, pending count) for total from dump and db
 - Maybe (- Polls)